LeeorNahum/PinInit/README.md

 ## Description

-This library provides a convenient way to initialize digital pins with different modes (input, output, or input_pullup) on an Arduino board.
+The PinInit library provides a convenient way to initialize digital pins with different modes (input, output, or input_pullup) on an Arduino board.
 It uses a variadic template and recursive function calls to initialize an arbitrary number of pins with specified modes.

 ## Usage